AnthonyThomahawk/GPSTracker-IoT/README.md

 The frontend should now be available at localhost:5000<br>
 To access it, use a web browser and navigate to 127.0.0.1:5000

-#### If you want the web app to be accessible from the Internet, you must portforward port 5000 aswell.
+#### If you want the web app to be accessible from the Internet, you must forward port 5000 aswell.

 # Docs
 To be added